-Over recent years, there has been a steep rise in mental health awareness, and it is now widely recognised that a significant percentage of the UK population have – or have had – a mental health condition.
+Over recent years, there has been a steep rise in mental health awareness.
+We recognise that a significant percentage of the UK population have – or have had – a mental health condition.
 However, there is still little understanding of the link between hormones and mental health.

 Menopause and Mental Health

-When it comes to menopause and other hormone related conditions, it is often the physical health symptoms such as fatigue, night sweats and hot flushes that are discussed widely.
-This is interesting because in my experience as a psychiatrist and hormone specialist, it is often the mental health aspects of hormonal balances that are more debilitating for patients.
-From low mood, self-esteem and confidence to anxiety, irritability, poor concentration, memory, and brain fog, it is these aspects that are most troubling for men and women and significantly impact on quality of life, including work and relationships with friends and family.
+In menopause and other hormone-related conditions, we discuss physical symptoms such as fatigue, night sweats, and hot flushes widely.
+However, in my experience as a psychiatrist and hormone specialist, mental health symptoms are often more debilitating.
+Symptoms often include low mood, self-esteem and confidence, anxiety, irritability, poor concentration, memory, and brain fog.
+They impact men and women affecting their quality of life, including work and relationships with friends and family.

 Psychiatry and Hormones – the missing link

-Over the years, while seeing patients, it has come to my attention that there has been a missing link between the field of psychiatry and hormonal health.
-Many of the symptoms that psychiatric patients typically present with may be hormone related but because of a lack of awareness, Hormone Replacement Therapy and hormone balance are not considered as a course of treatment.
+Through seeing patients, the missing link between the field of psychiatry and hormonal health has become clear.
+Many symptoms that psychiatric patients typically present with may be hormone related.
+However, due to lack of awareness, we do not consider Hormone Replacement Therapy and hormone balance as a course of treatment.
 That needs to change.

 Antidepressants are not the only option